micropython/micropython/docs/library/pyb.Pin.rst

    Returns the currently configured pull of the pin.
 The integer returned will match one of the allowed constants for the pull argument to the init function.

-.. method:: pin.value([value])

-   Get or set the digital logic level of the pin:

-     - With no argument, return 0 or 1 depending on the logic level of the pin.
-     - With ``value`` given, set the logic level of the pin.  ``value`` can be anything that converts to a boolean.
-If it converts to ``True``, the pin is set high, otherwise it is set low.

 Constants